yauh/ansible-role-elk/README.md

 # yauh.elk
-Ansible (meta) role to install Elasticsearch, Logstash, and Kibana
+Ansible (meta) role for setting up Elasticsearch, Logstash, and Kibana

 ## Requirements
 SSH access to the remote machine Java